rocky-one/rxjs-easy-store/README.md

 - Each module or function point can create its own store
 - The same store can be used by multiple modules to ensure data sharing and data interaction between modules
 - Global dispatch action to any store
+- A higher-order component is provided for react to allow better connections to the store
+-
 #### Installation ####

 ```